Almarch/pygotchi/README.md

 For further security, you may purchase a domain name and use a trusted connection.

-In this case, it will be necessary to include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.
+To achieve this, include [certbot](https://hub.docker.com/r/certbot/certbot) to the docker-compose stack and to parameterize keycloak and `nginx.conf` accordingly.

-Be extra careful as the certbot can and will directly access the linux `iptables` \(docker daemon has admin privileges\), opening ports and by-passing `ufw`.
-This may not be intuitive.

 ## 📐 Technical aspects